 Knocking a tooth completely out of its socket can be an extremely distressing experience for people of all ages, although this issue is quite common among people who play high-contact sports or have been involved in an accident.
 In some cases, it is possible to have partially dislodged teeth, which may also be very distressing.

 Teeth that have only come away from the socket slightly are much easier to replant and repair, with timing one of the most important factors to consider when searching for a possible solution.

-The exposure of pearly whites and the lack of muscle of fat to protect them means they are much more vulnerable to impact, which is often experienced when playing sports.
+The exposure of teeth and the lack of muscle of fat to protect them means they are much more vulnerable to impact, which is often experienced when playing sports.

 Other bones in the body have a thick layer of protection from muscle and skin and are much less likely to break, highlighting the importance of wearing a high quality mouthguard when taking part in a risky activity.

 Being aware of the correct course of action to take is vital for everyone, particularly parents with young children who enjoy exploring their surroundings, often with the use of their mouth.

-Teeth are rooted deep into the gums and are provided with a degree of protection against trauma and pressure, with healthy gums providing adequate support for each tooth.
+Teeth are rooted deep into the gums and are provided with a degree of protection against dental trauma and pressure, with healthy gums providing adequate support for each tooth.
 For this reason, it is vital to ensure oral health is maintained through the adoption of an effective daily routine.

 Dental injuries can be extremely distressing for some individuals and send them into a state of panic.
 However, keeping a cool head and rationally considering options is important when looking after the damaged tooth.